overture-stack/pensato/README.md

 </p>

 ## Introduction
-Pensato is a microserwith vice written in Java 11 + Spring Boot for providing SFTP and eventually SCP server functionality.
+Pensato is a microservice written in Java 11 + Spring Boot for providing SFTP and eventually SCP server functionality.
 It leverages Apache MINA as the underlying SSH library and the Java NIO FileSystem APIs for providing the backing storage.